-A 5 minute read by Jeremy Morris, VP, Client Services
+A 5 minute read by Jeremy Morris, VP, Marketing Technology

 It’s no surprise that innovations in marketing technology happen all of the time.
 But as there’s clearly no shortage of complex projects requiring seemingly complex solutions, I’ve noticed that 2016 so far looks like a year of maturity.
 We’re making sense of the many martech innovations thrown at us over the last few years and really starting to harness them.